OpenAMP/openamp-docs/demos/docker_images.rst

 ==========================

 The OpenAMP project maintains the following docker images to demonstrate the project.

+Multiple QEMU instances are run in the docker image to emulate both the host processor(s) and the remote processor(s) of an OpenAMP system setup.

+The :ref:`Supporting Tools<tools_label>` are executed within the docker container using host scripts and applications.

 In the future docker images for use with CI will also be provided.
 At this time the following images are provided:

 .. list-table:: Docker images